MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

     There are other configuration settings that you might want to change.
 For example, whether file attributes are changed and what is logged in the reports.
 In addition, if your Azure Information Protection policy includes the setting that requires a justification message to lower the classification level or remove protection, specify that message by using this cmdlet.
 Use the [online help](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration#parameters) for more information about each configuration setting.

-2. Restart the **Azure Information Protection Scanner** service by running the following command:
+2. Start the scanner again by running the following command:

         Start-AIPScan

-3. As before, monitor the event log and the reports to see which files were labeled, what classification was applied, and whether protection was applied.
+3. As before, run `Get-AIPScannerStatus` to monitor when the scan is complete and then check the reports to see which files were labeled, what classification was applied, and whether protection was applied.

-Because we configured the schedule to run continuously, when the scanner has worked its way through all the files, it starts a new cycle so that new and changed files are discovered.
+Because we configured the schedule to run continuously, when the scanner has worked its way through all the files, it starts a new cycle so that any new and changed files are discovered.

 ## How files are scanned